Typhoon Durian: Vietnam

 In Vietnam, which had recently been affected by Typhoon Xangsane, the national government released 150 billion Vietnamese đồng ($9 million, 2006 USD) in food and supplies to families in affected areas.
 The United States donated $100,000 (USD), and its Oxfam organisation donated $200,000 (USD) to the most affected provinces.
 The International Red Cross and Red Crescent Movement launched an emergency appeal for $2.47 million (USD) to support the efforts of the Vietnam Red Cross, which distributed over 2,000 packets of supplies and over 2 tonnes of rice, medicine, and clothes.

 Retirement

 The 39th session of the United Nations Economic and Social Commission for Asia and the Pacific/World Meteorological Organization's Typhoon Committee met in Manila, Philippines from December 4–9, soon after the onslaught of the floods from Durian.
 The committee's regional director stated in their report, "I wish to extend WMO’s sincere condolences and sympathy to your Government and to the Philippine people who were adversely affected by the past typhoons."
-During the session, the committee retired the name Durian, replacing it with Mangkhut in 2008; which was later retired after its usage in 2018.
-PAGASA also retired the local name "Reming" in 2006 and replaced it with "Ruby", which was also later retired following its usage in 2014.
+During the session, the committee retired the name Durian, and replaced it with Mangkhut in 2008.

+PAGASA also retired the local name Reming in 2006 and replaced it with Ruby for the 2010 season.